kartikeyvaish/ER-Diagrams-Assignments/README.md

 - created_at `(Timestamp)`
 - updated_at `(Timestamp)`

+  A user can have only one wishlist.

+  It gets deleted when the user is deleted.
+(CASCADE ON DELETE)

 ### 12. Wishlist Items

 - wishlist_item_id `(Primary Key, Auto Increment)`
 - wishlist_id `(Foreign Key, References wishlist_id in wishlist table)`
 - variant_id `(Foreign Key, References variant_id in variants table)`
 - created_at `(Timestamp)`

+  It gets deleted when the wishlist is deleted.
+(CASCADE ON DELETE)

 ### 13. Orders